 - Health and Safety The safety and health of the people at Pancontinental is paramount.
 The physical and mental wellbeing of its Directors and Employees is crucial to the Company achieving success.
 For example, during the recent COVID-19 pandemic, the Company protected its workers while continuing business operations by adhering to recommended guidelines to prevent the spread of the virus including restricted travel, alternative office access options, provision of hygiene consumables and social distancing. - Joint Venture Operators Currently some of Pancontinental's assets are managed by Joint Venture Operators who are responsible for the day to day operation of the permits.
-As such, regular review of the Joint Venture activities is crucial in safeguarding the assets of the Company.
-Attendance at joint venture meetings has continued during the COVID-19 pandemic with the use of video conferencing options to keep abreast of any emerging risks that could impact the Company due to its joint venture activities. - Foreign Jurisdictions Conducting business in foreign jurisdictions carries with it a risk of change in business, legal, tax, accounting, political, environmental and technical practices which may have a material effect on the Company. - Loss of Key Data Pancontinental has a tried and tested backup system of all its data.
+As such, regular review of Joint Venture activities is crucial in safeguarding the assets of the Company.
+Attendance at joint venture meetings is important to keep abreast of any emerging risks that could impact the Company due to its joint venture activities. - Foreign Jurisdictions Conducting business in foreign jurisdictions carries with it a risk of change in business, legal, tax, accounting, political, environmental and technical practices which may have a material effect on the Company. - Loss of Key Data Pancontinental has a tried and tested backup system of all its data.
 The Company is confident that no unauthorised access could compromise key data.
 However, there is still a level of risk involved due to cyber-attacks or outages.
 If there was a violation it could cause serious business interruption such as loss of data, damage to the data system and privacy breaches.
 In recent years, the Company moved to a cloud based system which provides for ease of remote access for Staff and faster recovery in the event of an attack or outage.